 General Tax issues

-If you would like to discuss your current financial planning arrangements in light of any of these changes to make sure you are maximising the opportunities now available to you, please do not hesitate to contact us.
+If you would like to discuss your current financial planning arrangements in relation to any of these changes, or to make sure that you are maximising tax saving opportunities, please do not hesitate to contact us.

 March commences and we have the traditional daffodils appearing, clocks will be going back and the final push of snow disappears as the ‘Beast from the East’ slips away.
 But, it seems that one of the March traditions has ceased for the time being as the Treasury have confirmed that the Spring Budget will be…